Exercise and Back Pain

 If you are feeling better, and can walk at a faster pace, usually you will find yourself swinging your arms.
 Again, more muscles are recruited.
 You can increase your aerobic activities, and help exercise your heart, and burn a few calories.
 Overtime, the exercise of walking is a low impact, aerobic activity, that burns calories, and for the most part does not cost you anything other than time.
 And, it helps restore your core muscles, including your abdomen and your back.

-In reference to exercise and back pain, I also encourage stretching exercises. under the For Patients tab on the top of this page, I have sections titled Back Exercises, and Neck Exercises.
+In reference to exercise and back pain, I also encourage stretching exercises.
+At Shimspine.com exercises are provided and can also be downloaded to your cell phone from the Android or iPhone app store.
 I find these exercises and stretches are helpful for patients recovering from back and neck pain.

 And finally, in reference to exercise and back pain, I encourage everyone to be as active as possible.
 Yoga, Pilates, low impact aerobics, swimming and upright bicycling are excellent other activities.